-Ireland's economy is driven by high-tech sectors and services, while being dependent on trade and investment for its success.
-The 2018 Index of Economic Freedom ranks Ireland sixth in the world and second in the European Union, while it was ranked eighth in the Forbes 2018 Best Countries for Business List.
-Ireland also has the youngest population amongst all the EU countries with one-third of its population under 25 years old, therefore providing Ireland with a significant labour force compared to other EU countries.
+Ireland's economy is driven by high-technology industries and the services sector, while it has also successfully positioned itself as an investment location.
+The 2020 Index of Economic Freedom ranks Ireland sixth in the world and first in the European Union, while it was ranked 11th in the Forbes 2019 Best Countries for Business List.
+Ireland also has one of the youngest populations among EU countries with more than one-third of its population under 25 years old, providing Ireland with a significant labour force compared to neighbouring countries.

-Ireland features pro-business policies including a stable tax regime and tax treaties with more than 70 countries and territories.
+Ireland has pro-business policies and a stable tax regime, including tax treaties with more than 70 countries and territories.
 Ireland is ranked first in the EU and fourth in the world for the ease with which a business can pay its taxes.
-Other benefits include no exchange controls, capital grants and interest subsidies.
+Other benefits include no exchange controls, and a wide range of business grants and support.
 Ireland has also established technology parks in several major cities to host advanced manufacturing projects and boost innovation.

-On the back of Ireland's proactive stance towards fostering innovation, a wide range of world-leading Chinese companies have set up operations in the country.
-China is also Ireland's second largest agri-food export destination.
+On the back of Ireland's proactive stance towards fostering innovation, a number of leading Chinese companies have set up operations in the country.
+China is also Ireland's sixth largest export partner and its second largest outside of Europe.

 What solutions are available in Ireland?